RhoAI/docker-keycloak/README.md

 This variable controls the configuration of the KeyCloak session cache.
 If set to 'true', the session cache is replicated across all nodes in the cluster.
 The default uses a distributed session cache with 2 owners.

 ### USE_RANCHER_IP
-This variable controls whether rancher metadata is needed to run the image.
+This variable controls whether the image will execute in the context of a rancher server.

 ## License
 See the license file.